Virgil Soeroredjo: Multiple Caribbean and Pan Am Juniors badminton championships

 Together Soeroredjo and Wongsodikromo won the Pan Am Boys Doubles U-17 juniors title at Cuba after they won the Caribbean Boys Doubles titles U-17 & U-19 the same year at Barbados.
 At the 2000 Carebaco Games, Soeroredjo won five gold medals and a silver medal, winning the triple in the U-17 category plus Boys Doubles in the U-19 category and the U-19 team event for Suriname and second place in Mixed Doubles U-19.
 In 2001, Soeroredjo successfully defended four of his five Carebaco juniors titles, only losing his singles U-17 title in the final at Jamaica.
 In 2001 Soeroredjo & Wongsodikromo won Boys Doubles U-17 gold at the South American Juniors Championships in Rio de Janeiro, Brazil.
 That year they also won the Regatas Cup for Boys Doubles U-17 in Lima, Peru.
 In 2002, Soeroredjo & Wongsodikromo became Pan American Juniors Semi-Champions U-19 in Orange County, USA.
 At the same event, Soeroredjo also took two bronze medals, one in the U-19 Mixed Doubles category and also in the team event, where the Surinamese juniors team beat favorites Canada.
 In the 2002 Carebaco Games, Soeroredjo won gold in the Men's Singles and the Men's Doubles U-19 juniors categories at Puerto Rico.
 Together with compatriot Carolyn Davids he participated in the Pan American IBF World Academy training camp held in Lima, Peru in 2002.
-In the 2003 Carebaco Games at Trinidad & Tobago, Soeroredjo lost both the U-19 Boys Singles & Mixed Doubles finals to his compatriot Wongsodikromo.
+In the 2003 Carebaco Games at Trinidad and Tobago, Soeroredjo lost both the U-19 Boys Singles & Mixed Doubles finals to his compatriot Wongsodikromo.
 Together, they won the Boys Doubles U-19 title and the Carebaco Juniors 2003 team event.